benjaminmoon/benjaminmoon.github.io/_cv/2020-bonn-talk.md

     caption="Cover slide from my talk at the University of Bonn in December 2020.
 The image background is taken from Scheyer _et al._ (2014)."
 %}

-Here I spoke about measuring diversity trends in ichthyosaurs and interesting points of their evolution at three different levels:
+Here I spoke about measuring diversity trends in ichthyosaurs, other marine tetrapods, and interesting points of their evolution at three different levels:

 1. _Raw taxonomic diversity:_ both from currently assigned and valid species, as well as potentially increasing this with new discoveries of material